Sarah Longwell

-Sarah Longwell is an American political strategist and publisher of the conservative news and opinion website The Bulwark.
-A member of the Republican Party, she is the founder of Republican Accountability (originally named Republican Voters Against Trump), which spent millions of dollars to defeat then-President Donald Trump in 2020.
-According to The New Yorker, Longwell has "dedicated her career to fighting Trump's takeover of her party".
+Sarah Longwell is an American political consultant and publisher of news and opinion website The Bulwark.
+A former member of the Republican Party, she is the founder of the Republican Accountability Project and Republican Voters Against Trump, which spent millions of dollars to defeat then-President Donald Trump in 2020 and 2024.
+According to The New Yorker Longwell was dedicated to "fighting Trump's takeover of her party" during his first term.
+Since Trump's re-election, she has argued for defeating Republicans electorally to force the party to change from what she calls its authoritarian course.

 Longwell is a senior fellow at the Kettering Foundation, an American non-partisan research foundation.
+She is also the author of the book, How to Eat an Elephant, released on September 8, 2026.
+The book introduces "a grand unified theory of how to destroy Trump's Republican Party."

 Early life and education

 Longwell grew up in Dillsburg, a majority Republican town in central Pennsylvania.
 She is a 2002 graduate of Kenyon College, where she studied political science.

-Career
+Early career

 After graduation from Kenyon College in 2002, Longwell worked for the Intercollegiate Studies Institute, a conservative group in Delaware.
-In 2005, Longwell moved to Washington, D.C., where she found a job with Richard Berman, a Republican lobbyist and later PR expert who runs several industry-funded nonprofit lobbying and PR organizations.
+In 2005, Longwell moved to Washington, D.C., where she found a job with PR executive and lobbyist Richard Berman.
 Over the next 15 years, she worked at Berman and Company and became senior vice president and communications director, leading media campaigns on a wide range of public policy issues.
-Longwell also served as managing director of the American Beverage Institute, a trade association set up by Berman that lobbies on behalf of the alcohol industry, such as by arguing that the risks of drunk driving have been exaggerated and laws that have been adopted to reduce it are ineffective or inappropriate and opposing the lowering of the blood alcohol concentration limit for driving under the influence (DUI) in Utah.
-According to Berman, "Sarah always had a knife in her teeth".
+Longwell also served as managing director of the American Beverage Institute.
+According to Berman, "Sarah always had a knife in her teeth."

 Longwell became the first female national board chair of the Log Cabin Republicans.
 Longwell was instrumental in persuading the Log Cabin Republicans to refrain from endorsing then-candidate Donald Trump in 2016.
 In 2019, the Log Cabin Republicans endorsed President Trump for re-election and Longwell resigned as board chair.
 That same year, Longwell left Berman and Company to start her own communications firm, Longwell Partners, headquartered in Washington, D.C.
+Longwell also became publisher of The Bulwark, a pro-democracy news and opinion website which aims to be a community that "harnesses [post-partisan] energy to imagine a future that no longer includes reviving the Republican Party of the past."

-She also became publisher of The Bulwark, a conservative website that opposes President Trump's agenda, bringing together a moderate coalition of traditional conservatives and libertarians.
-Longwell is a prominent voice in the Never Trump movement.
-She was instrumental in founding Defending Democracy Together, an umbrella organization for Republican Voters Against Trump, Republicans for the Rule of Law, and other anti-Trump projects.
+Longwell was a prominent voice in the Never Trump movement during his first term.
+More recently, she has argued for the need to move beyond "Never Trump" framing and inflict "sustained electoral defeat" on the Republican Party.
+Longwell was instrumental in founding Defending Democracy Together, Republican Voters Against Trump, Republicans for the Rule of Law, and other anti-Trump projects.
 Longwell advocated for the impeachment and removal of President Trump in 2019, and for his impeachment and conviction in 2021.